Bigger or Smaller? Common Coronary Stent Diameters Used Amongst Malaysian Patients

 1) Coronary stent diameter 2) Stent Sizing

 In angiographic guided PCI, the coronary stent diameter is determined by the distal luminal reference diameter.
 Therefore, underestimation of stent diameter usually occur with a small reference coronary segment.
-Causes of small reference coronary artery are Asian populations, female gender, diabetes mellitus
+Causes of small reference coronary artery are Asian populations,9 female gender10 diabetes mellitus11 and vasoconstriction of infarct related artery during acute myocardial infarction.12

 Female gender and patients with diabetes mellitus are known to have smaller coronary arteries but the common coronary stent diameters used are not reported.
 Hence, the aims of this study are to examine the common coronary stent diameter used in each segment of the coronary tree, as well as the diameter differences between the gender group, the primary PCI status and the diabetes mellitus status.